BernzSed/axios-isomorphic-push/readme.md

 # Axios-Isomorphic-Push

-Improve the performance of your isomorphic websites by pushing API responses to the client before they even request them.
+A wrapper around Axios that will improve the performance of your isomorphic websites by pushing API responses to the client.

 ### About isomorphic websites:
 Isomorphic websites run on both the server and client, doing much of the initial work on the server side so the user doesn’t have to wait for multiple request/response round-trips.